Anas-github-acc/First-Dapp-Calculator/deploy_on_testnet/calculator_contract/README.md

 1. Clone the repo
 2. Move to this folder
 3. npm install
+4. edit the `.env` file, add all necessary variables
-4. Start truffle in the terminal : `truffle develop`
+5. Start truffle in the terminal : `truffle develop`
-5. Compile contract: `compile`
+6. Compile contract: `compile`
-6. Migrate contract: `migrate --reset`
+7. Migrate contract: `migrate --reset`